snehilvj/dmc-docs/docs/richtexteditor/richtexteditor.md

 - As a dictionary to specify configuration options (for example `{"TextAlign": {"types": ["heading", "paragraph"]}}`)

  **Important:** Setting the `extensions` prop replaces the default list, so if you exclude an extension, for example, `"Image"`, that feature will no longer be available.
-Be sure to include all the features from the default extension list above that you need.
+Be sure to include all the features from the default extension that you need.

+Here is the default `extensions` for corresponding DMC versions.

+.. sourcetabs::docs/richtexteditor/template-v2-4-0.py, docs/richtexteditor/template-v2-3-0.py, docs/richtexteditor/template-v1-1-0.py
+    :defaultExpanded: false
+    :withExpandedButton: true

 Additionally, some features require multiple extensions.
 For example:
 - color formatting requires both `"Color"` and `"TextStyle"`.